-- 6.1 Site working hours of 08:00 and 18:00 Monday to Friday, and 08:00 to 14:00 on Saturdays.
-No deliveries shall be scheduled for Sundays or Bank Holidays or school drop off and collection times. - 6.2 Construction operations on site shall be subject to the design and preconstruction phase conditions.
-However, it may be necessary for some construction operations to be undertaken outside these times, for example, service diversions and connections, concrete finishing and fit-out works, etc.
+- 6.1 Construction operations on site shall site shall be between the hours of 08:00 and 18:00 Monday to Friday, and 08:00 to 14:00 on Saturdays.
+No deliveries shall be scheduled for Sundays or Bank Holidays. - 6.2 Construction operations on site shall be subject to the design and preconstruction phase conditions.
+However, it may be necessary for some construction operations to be undertaken outside these times, for example, service diversions and connections, concrete finishing and fit-out works, etc. - 6.2 Deliveries of materials to site shall generally be between the hours of 08:00 18:00 Monday to Friday, and 08:00 to 14:00 on Saturdays.
+There may be occasions where it is necessary to make certain deliveries outside these times, for example, where large loads are limited to road usage outside peak times.